Tube Texas

 No Styrofoam Coolers

-Styrofoam is strictly outlawed on at least the Comal and Guadalupe.
-[Contact us if you can confirm others].
+Styrofoam is strictly outlawed on the Comal and Guadalupe, and may be on other rivers as well.
 Styrofoam may float, but it's not a floating cooler.
 Foam breaks too easily to withstand the jarring of the river.
 After the first set of rapids, your cooler will break apart, your beer will float away, and the river be littered with pieces of foam.
+Never, ever, bring styrofoam on the river.

 Pack Water, Too!